Yamuna in Hinduism: Association with Krishna

 Krishna being carried over Yamuna by Vasudeva just after his birth.

-In Krishna's birth-story, Krishna's father Vasudeva was carrying the new-born Krishna to safety was crossing the Yamuna river.
+In Krishna's birth-story, Krishna's father Vasudeva was carrying the new-born Krishna to safety by crossing the Yamuna river.
 He asked Yamuna to make a way for him to cross the river, which she did by creating a passage.
 This was the first time that she saw Krishna whom she marries in later life.
 Yamuna wanted to touch the feet of the baby which she did at deeper depths of the river and as a result the river became very calm.

 Krishna also spent most of youth in Vrindavan on the banks of Yamuna, playing the flute and playing with his consort Radha and the gopis on the banks.

 The Bhagavata Purana narrates: Once, an adult Krishna visited his cousins – the five Pandava brothers with their common wife Draupadi and their mother Kunti in their capital Indraprastha (modern-day Delhi), located on the banks of the Yamuna.
 The eldest Pandava Yudhishthira requests Krishna to stay with them for a couple of days.
 One day, Krishna and the middle Pandava Arjuna go for hunting in the forest.
 During their hunting, Arjuna was tired.
 He and Krishna went to the Yamuna and bathed and drank the clear water.
 There, a lovely girl was strolling along the river bank.
 Krishna who saw her and asked Arjuna to meet her to know who she was.
 When Arjuna inquired, the girl told him that she was Kalindi, the daughter of Surya, and that she was living in a house constructed by her father in the river where she has been was performing austerities with intent to have Vishnu as her husband and would remain there, until she finds him.
 Arjuna conveys Kalindi's message to Krishna, the avatar of Vishnu, who readily agreed to marry the beautiful damsel.
 Then they traveled to Indraprastha with Kalindi in the chariot and met Yudhishthira.
 After a stay of few days there, Krishna and Kalindi returned to his capital Dvaraka with their entourage and duly married each other.
 According to the Bhagavata Purana she had ten sons: Shruta, Kavi, Vrsa, Vira, Subahu, Bhadra, Santi, Darsa, Purnamasa, and the youngest, Somaka.
 The Vishnu Purana mentions that she had many sons headed by Shruta.